Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 • The provision of feedback.

-To maximize and encourage all of these small group opportunities, you need to properly customize your lesson plans to fit the small group setting.
+To maximize and encourage all of these small group opportunities, you’ll need to customize your lesson plan format.
+Our editable lesson plan sample should help you balance your teaching goals and your students’ learning activities.

 Small group lesson plan template